Suicide prevention: One simple question could save a life

 - Any other significant changes

 Trust your gut.
-If something feels different or wrong and you’re concerned, it probably is.
+If you’re concerned that something feels different or wrong, it probably is.

 What can you do to help someone who might be suicidal?

-If you are concerned about a loved one who may be at risk for suicide, ask them “Are you having thoughts of suicide?” or “Are you having thoughts of killing yourself?”
-Simply asking the question can save a life.
+I’m often asked how you can best help a loved one who’s showing some of the warning signs for suicide.
+If you’re worried about someone, ask them: “Are you having thoughts of suicide?”
+Or ask, “Are you having thoughts of killing yourself?”
+Simply asking one of these questions can save a life.

 There are many myths about suicide.
 One of them is that if you ask a person if they are having thoughts of suicide, you are planting the seed.
 This is not true.
-In fact, asking the question opens the door for that person to share personal thoughts, feelings, and experiences.
+In fact, asking the question opens the door for that person to share personal thoughts, feelings and experiences.
 If a person is thinking about suicide, help them access resources.
-They can call the local crisis line, make an appointment with a mental health professional, or access support from their religious community.
+Free and confidential crisis help is available 24/7 by phone:

 - American Association of Suicidology